Depending on your situation and your employer, you can:

 If your employer needs evidence, ask the NHS for an Isolation Note.

-The government has published online guides to help employers and employees return to work safely during coronavirus.
-All employers must carry out a risk assessment and share the results on their website.
+The government has published online guidance to help employers and employees to work safely during coronavirus.
 If you’re worried about your safety, ask your employer what measures will be in place to protect you.